bcoles/ssrf_proxy/README.md

   HTTP response modification:
        --match=REGEX      Regex to match response body content.
                           (Default: \A(.+)\z)
+       --strip=HEADERS    Headers to remove from the response.
+                          (seperated by ',') (Default: none)
        --guess-status     Replaces response status code and message headers (determined by common strings in the response body, such as 404 Not Found.)